DA-soumik/SQL-project/README.md

 # SQL-PROJECT
-Problems with solution for SQL ,
+Problems with solution using SQL ,
 <br>
 Author -> Soumik Chakraorty.